remotesynth/pluginSampleApp/README.md

 Now let's test our app so far by building and deploying it to the [AppBuilder Companion App](http://www.telerik.com/platform/appbuilder/companion-app).

 1. Select Run > Build (Cmd/Ctrl + B)
-1. Choose your device type and select the "AppBuilder Companion App" option and then click next.
+1. Choose your device type (iOS, Android, or Windows Phone), select the "AppBuilder Companion App" option, and then click next.

 	![Build](images/build.jpg)
 1. Open the AppBuilder Companion App on your device and open the QR scanner to scan the QR code that is produced by AppBuilder.